Harsh-Kokcha/Distributed-Order-System/README.md

 ## AWS deployment

+The full stack has been deployed and verified end-to-end on a single AWS EC2 instance (Ubuntu, t3.medium, 30 GiB storage) running the exact same `docker-compose.yml` used locally — Kafka, Postgres, Redis, and all three services as containers on one box.
+An order was placed and confirmed `COMPLETED` from an external client hitting the instance's public IP, proving the system runs correctly outside a local machine, not just on localhost.
+The instance was terminated after verification to avoid ongoing cost — this was a one-time deployment test, not a system left running.

-Terraform in `/terraform` provisions RDS Postgres, ElastiCache Redis, MSK Serverless (Kafka), ECR repos, and an ECS Fargate cluster. **This is infrastructure-as-code, not a live deployment** — see `terraform/README.md` for cost estimates, exact steps, and one known gap (MSK Serverless needs IAM auth wiring in the Spring Kafka config that isn't done yet).
-Run it yourself with your own AWS credentials; I can't apply AWS changes from here.
+For a closer-to-production architecture (separate managed services instead of one box), Terraform in `/terraform` provisions RDS Postgres, ElastiCache Redis, MSK Serverless (Kafka), ECR repos, and an ECS Fargate cluster. **This Terraform path is written but not applied** — see `terraform/README.md` for cost estimates, exact steps, and one known gap (MSK Serverless needs IAM auth wiring in the Spring Kafka config that isn't done yet).

 ## Running it locally